tkalman/rdawg-pidinst__white-paper/white-paper/landing-page-content.rst

 (metadata) on landing pages to unambiguously identify the instrument.
-Ideally, landing pages should include the metadata specified in the schema for PID providers and use common terminology where practical to aid interoperability (see `Using common terminology\ section <#using-common-terminologies>`__).
+Ideally, landing pages should include the metadata specified in the schema for PID providers and use common terminology where practical to aid interoperability (see :ref:`pidinst-metadata-schema-terminologies`).
 Institutions should also consider providing links to the metadata record that accompanies PIDs published at PID providers to aid metadata exchange (e.g. DataCite XML).

 Tables 9.1and 9.2 provide recommendations for some additional, more descriptive metadata that can be published on landing pages.
 Together